 Sometimes I feel like I’m cheating on America with France.
 I was born in the USA but have always found myself drawn to the city of love and light.
 While the United States represents comfort and belonging, the country of my home but one I did not choose, France is my mistress, the city I marvel at every time I step outside of Charles de Gaulle Airport.
 The one I chose because the city just somehow appealed to my senses and enticed lust.
 Paris, je t’aime.

-This trip marked the fourth time I was able to visit this wonderful county, including the time I lived there for a year.
-While this trip was only for one week in Paris, I was still able to enjoy the wonderful things the city had to offer and like always, fell back in love with all the things I fell in love with as a little girl, just 10 years old.
+This trip marked the fourth time visiting this wonderful county, including the time I lived there for a year.
+While this trip was only one week in Paris, I still enjoyed the wonderful things that made me fall in love with the city when I was a ten year old little girl.

 THE SIGHTS, SOUNDS AND SMELLS OF PARIS

-But Paris is for everyone, and I want to help anyone heading there or wanting to head there for any period of time.
+But Paris is for everyone, and I want to help anyone heading there or wanting to head there.
 You may not know what to do or what to see and I am outlining my favorite things to do in the city.
-However, since Paris has so much to offer there is no way this article will be able to outline all the things I love, so we’re making this part one of three.
+However, since Paris has so much to offer there is no way this article will be able to outline all the things I love.
+So we’re making this part one of three.
 Hope you enjoy!